mccright/rand-notes/AI-ML-Notes.md

 # Random Artificial Intelligence & Machine Learning Notes

 There is an AI *theme* applied to virtually anything at work.
-My experience says that signals simple *hype* but my reading suggests that this hum of *AI-everything* is ignored at my peril.
+My experience says that signals simple *hype* (or *executive echo chamber*) but my reading also suggests that this hum of *AI-everything* is ignored at our peril.
 Maybe you have analogous sensations?
 If not, maybe think some more...

 This is alpha interest work.
 After percolating in this format for a while, I'll figure out how to better prioritize this reading and content.